farm-fe/rfcs/rfcs/002-runtime-module-management/rfc.md

 #### Module initialization function

-A module will be transformed to a **sync** or an **async** module initialization function, its body is the module content, when a module is `import`ed/`require`d, the module initialization function will be called.
+A module will be transformed into a **sync** or an **async** module initialization function, with its body containing the module content.
+When a module is `import`ed/`require`d, the module initialization function will be called.

 Module initialization functions take three arguments: